T

 Where locals eat — best neighborhoods

-Lively main street with a mix of traditional Swiss restaurants and international options, great for people-watching.
+Lively main street with traditional Swiss restaurants and cafes, offering classic dishes and stunning mountain views.

 Unterseen